-An overheat warning, along with a CHECK COOLANT LEVEL message, can indicate a serious problem.
+An overheat warning, can indicate a serious problem.

-If you get an engine overheat warning with no CHECK COOLANT LEVEL message, but see or hear no steam, the problem may not be too serious.
+If you get an engine overheat warning but see or hear no steam, the problem might not be too serious.
 Sometimes the engine can get a little too hot when you:

 - Climb a long hill on a hot day.

 - Stop after high-speed driving.

 - Idle for long periods in traffic.

 - Tow a trailer.